lexDAO/LexDAO-Constitution/LexDAO-Constitution-v01.md

 (o) **“Liability”** means any debt, obligation, duty or liability of any nature (including any unknown, undisclosed, unmatured, unaccrued, unasserted, contingent, indirect, conditional, implied, vicarious, inchoate derivative, joint, several or secondary liability), regardless of whether such debt, obligation, duty or liability would be required to be disclosed on a balance sheet prepared in accordance with generally accepted accounting principles and regardless of whether such debt, obligation, duty or liability is immediately due and payable.
 To be “Liable” means to have, suffer, incur, be obligated for or be subject to a Liability.

 (p) **“Lien”** means any lien, pledge, hypothecation, charge, mortgage, security interest, encumbrance, other possessory interest, conditional sale or other title retention agreement, intangible property right, claim, infringement, option, right of first refusal, preemptive right, exclusive license of intellectual property, community property interest or restriction of any nature including any restriction on the voting of any security or restriction on the transfer, use or ownership of any security or other asset.

-(q) **"Guild Kick"**  means removal from the membership via vote of LDC members to destroy the LDC Membership token through a burn function or other process as described in the Handbook.
-Unless specifically provided otherwise a member subject to a Guild Kick shall not be entitle to any distribution or return of capital, funds, retains, etc.